 This upgrade was perfectly apparent in album standouts like the sharp-tongued “Sweet Talker,” the slowly building “Ain’t Gonna Cry No More,” the bluesy balladry of “Blind Man” (reworked from Coverdale’s solo LP), and that groove monster of a title track.

-Ultimate Classic Rock’s Matt Wardlaw discussed the period surrounding Ready an’ Willing’s recording and release in a candid interview with former Whitesnake guitarist Bernie Marsden:
+We discussed the period surrounding Ready an’ Willing’s recording and release in an interview with former Whitesnake guitarist Bernie Marsden.

 What comes to mind when you look back at that album all of these years later?

 I just remember Ian Paice coming into the band and the difference that he made.
 That’s not being detrimental to the original drummer [Dave Dowle], who was great, but when you’ve got the “The Guv’nor” wanting to join your band, you know, what are you going to do?
 Then we went in and we started to play. … I remember David and I, because we had both obviously previously played with him and we looked at each other and we didn’t have to say anything -- we just realized and knew, “Wow, this is what we need.”
 We could write a certain way knowing what Ian Paice and Jon Lord would put into that material and they never let us down.
 Jon was forever tinkering away and saying, “You know, we could do this” and “I could do this” and we’d say, “Jon, just do what you do.
 You’re Jon Lord, man!”

 You guys were working a lot in those early years, putting out an album a year.
 It seems like the band chemistry and all of those things were probably in a good groove by the time that you got to that album.